Doll Parts (Defiance): Plot

-Amanda and Berlin arrest Alak after lying about his relationship with Deirdre and after finding a tape of him threatening to kill her if she talks to Christie (Nicole Muñoz).
+Amanda and Berlin arrest Alak after he lies about his relationship with Deirdre and after finding a tape of him threatening to kill her if she talks to Christie (Nicole Muñoz).
 In the meantime, one of the Tarr family servants, finds a bloody microphone hidden under Alak's bed and shows it to Stahma (Jaime Murray).
 Christie and Stahma visit Alak in prison where Christie says that she believes him about being innocent but she now knows that he betrayed her while Alak believes his mother or father killed Dierdre and framed him to teach him a lesson.

-Stahma, believing that Datak framed Alak, visits a dying Castithan and makes a deal with him; if he confess that he was the one who killed Deirdre, then the Tarr family will make sure that his daughter will always have a job at their home as a handmaiden after his death.
-The man accepts the deal and goes to Amanda with the murder weapon (the bloody microphone) turning himself in, not leaving other choice to her than to let Alak free.
+Stahma, believing that Datak framed Alak, visits a dying Castithan and makes a deal with him.
+If he confess that he was the one who killed Deirdre then the Tarr family will make sure that his daughter will always have a job at their home as a handmaiden after his death.
+The man accepts the deal and goes to Amanda with the murder weapon (the bloody microphone), turning himself which leaves Amanda with no other choice than to let Alak free.

 Stahma then visits Datak to ask him why he would frame his own son but Datak tells her that he did not kill Deirdre and that he assumed she was the one who killed her.
-Stahma realizes that the one who killed Deirdre was Christie while at the same time, Alak gets back home where Christie confesses to him what she did and why; Deirdre tried to kill her baby by poisoning her so she can be with Alak.
+Stahma realizes that the one who killed Deirdre was Christie while at the same time, Alak arrives back home where Christie confesses to him what she did and why she did it.
+Deirdre tried to kill their baby by poisoning her so she could be with Alak.
 The two of them fought and Christie ended up throwing Deirdre from the Arch.

-The episode ends with Irisa waking up while Nolan and Tommy drive her away till from the rest of the Votans till they find a way to help her.
+The episode ends with Irisa waking up while Nolan and Tommy are driving her away from the rest of the Votans until they find a way to help her.
 She knocks out Nolan, stabs Tommy and then leaves.
 Nolan wakes up and finds Tommy bleeding and tries to help him before he dies.